ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

-# Types, Variables & Constants
+xmldocument# Types, Variables & Constants

 The Ballerina type system has value types and reference types.
 Ballerina comes with a set of built-in reference types and array, struct or iterator type constructors to create new reference types.